cuongkane/blog/public/posts/2024/06/write_valuable_tests.md

 - Arrange: Set up any data needed for the test.
 - Act: Execute the function or method being tested.
 - Assert: Verify that the outcome is as expected.

+Only 1 section for each action and assertion is recommended with AAA pattern.

 Let's make a common bad example of violating AAA pattern.
 ```python